Corporate Governance

 Under the Nippon Shokubai Group Mission ”TechnoAmenity: Providing prosperity and comfort to people and society, with our unique technology,” we will increase our corporate value and achieve sustainable growth.

 We consider viable corporate governance to be essential and have adopted initiatives toward that end.
-We ensure the rights and equality of our shareholders and maintain an open dialogue, collaborate with various stakeholders as appropriate, disclose information as appropriate and ensure transparency, ensure that the roles of Board Meeting and management teams relate to the appropriate execution of duties, ensure appropriate supervision of the execution of these duties and strengthen and enhance our internal control systems.
+We ensure the rights and equality of our shareholders and maintain an open dialogue, collaborate with various stakeholders as appropriate, disclose information as appropriate and ensure transparency, ensure that the roles of Board of Directors and management teams relate to the appropriate execution of duties, ensure appropriate supervision of the execution of these duties and strengthen and enhance our internal control systems.

 Initiatives to strengthen governance